Karthik-Kumar02/Karthik-Kumar02/README.md

 - 👋 Hi, I’m @Karthik-Kumar02
-- 👀 I’m interested in game development
+- 👀 I’m interested in game development and full stack development
-- 🌱 I’m currently learning flutter and dart
+- 🌱 I’m currently learning flutter and dart and The MERN stack
 - 💞️ I’m looking to collaborate on game projects
 - 📫 How to reach me saikarthiksanjeevkumar@gmail.com